Modern Slavery Statement

 The continued prevalence of forced labour and human trafficking is a serious global issue with millions of victims, and we will not tolerate this within our organisation or within our supply chain.
 We are proud that responsible business forms part of our core global strategy and vision, we actively align our framework to help contribute towards the United Nations Sustainable Development Goals (SDGs), and we are committed to ensuring we minimise the risk associated with forced labour, modern slavery and human trafficking laid out in SDG 8.7.

 Structure of Organisation

-Fujitsu Limited (Fujitsu) is a global technology company headquartered in Japan and is one of the five largest providers of IT solutions in the world, with 124,200 employees who provide customers in more than 100 countries with local support.
+Fujitsu Limited (Fujitsu) is a global technology company headquartered in Japan and is the seventh largest provider of IT solutions in the world, with more than 124,000 employees worldwide who provide customers in more than 100 countries with local support.
 Fujitsu Services Holdings PLC (FSH) is a wholly owned subsidiary of Fujitsu Limited and the parent of the majority of Fujitsu’s UK legal entities.
 Fujitsu Services Limited (FSL) is the primary trading entity, operating in the UK and Ireland.
 This statement is to meet the requirement for FSL to comply with Section 54, Part 6 of the Modern Slavery Act 2015.

 Any reference to supplier data or information within this statement concerns suppliers under the remit of the International Chief Procurement Officer.

 At Fujitsu Limited, Responsible Business, otherwise known as Corporate Social Responsibility (CSR), is firmly anchored in our corporate philosophy.
 This is underpinned by a number of policies: